1989Ryan/1989Ryan.github.io/index.md

-# Welcome to Ryan's Pages!
+# Welcome to Ryan's Homepage!

 This is the personal GitHub page of Zirui (Ryan) Zhao.<br/>

   **Zirui Zhao**<br/>
-  Bachelor of Engineering in Automation (EECS) , will graduate in 2020 <br/>
+  Bachelor of Engineering candidate in Automation (EECS) , will graduate in 2020 <br/>
   Department of Automation Science and Engineering <br/>
   The School of Electronic and Information Engineering<br/>
   Xi'an Jiaotong University<br/>